pcasteran/tabularix/docs/quickstart.md

 ### Step 2: Define Layout Patterns

 In this example, we need to extract the sales table located at the top of the sheet.
-Instead of hardcoding cell ranges like `A3:E8` (which break if a row is added or deleted at the top), Tabularix lets you define patterns using `group` (for 1D cell lists) and `grid` (for 2D row/column arrays).
+Instead of hardcoding cell ranges like `A3:E8` (which break if a row is added or deleted at the top), Tabularix lets you define patterns using `group` (for one-dimensional horizontal or vertical group of cells) and `grid` (for two-dimensional row/column arrays).

 Let's define a match pattern for the header row and a match pattern for the data rows: